 |7781 E-Glass ||With near-perfect resin content, this fabric provides structural properties and highlights the versatility of fiberglass fabric.
 Infused with an epoxy resin system, this fabric is often chosen for aerospace and structural applications. || |

 How to use Prepregs

 First, prepare your mold as you usually would.
 To obtain a glossy finished part, it is necessary to have a flawless mold which has been waxed and coated with PVA.
-The prepreg is supplied between two backing sheets which need to peeled away before laying the fabric into the mold.
+The prepreg is supplied between two backing sheets which need to be peeled away before laying the fabric into the mold.
 Because the prepreg surface is very tacky, it is necessary to place the material carefully into the mold.
-Unlike a dry fabric in a hand lamination, you can not reposition the prepreg without fixing your mold release.
+Unlike a dry fabric in a hand lamination, you cannot reposition the prepreg without fixing your mold release.
 Repositioning will pull up the PVA.
 You can continue to place layers on top of each other up to a total thickness of one-quarter inch at a single time.

 (Note: You can use water-based mold releases which tend not to pull up when repositioning but as always, these mold releases tend to result in a duller and potentially swirled surface.)

 The prepreg is partially cured which means that it is in B-Stage.
 It can be trimmed, pleated, and formed using a knife or a pair of scissors.
 The prepreg handles very easily and because of its tackiness, it will lay tightly into your mold.
 You might still have relief cuts or pleats to contend with just like you would with a dry fabric.